suus-stack/PCA/README.md

                   environments with different numbers of rocks.
                   - ####HOW TO RUN###

-* Density_Killing_combination_plot:  oxplots with strip plots overlap that show the distribution of the herring count within the original separation distance of 6 (left) and the herring killing count (right) across various conditions.
+* Density_Killing_combination_plot: Boxplots with strip plots overlap that show the distribution of the herring count within the original separation distance of 6 and the herring killing count across various conditions.
                   - ####HOW TO RUN###

 * School_size_plot: Boxplot with strip plot overlap that shows the proportion of killed